andrew-dsi/andrew-dsi.github.io/_posts/2021-06-28-linear-regression.md

 ```

-The mean cross-validated r-squared score from this is **0.853**
+The mean cross-validated r-squared score from this is **0.871** which is slighter higher than we saw for Linear Regression.

 <br>
 ##### Calculate Adjusted R-Squared

-When applying Linear Regression with *multiple* input variables, the r-squared metric on it's own *can* end up being an overinflated view of goodness of fit.
-This is because each input variable will have an *additive* effect on the overall r-squared score.
-In other words, every input variable added to the model *increases* the r-squared value, and *never decreases* it, even if the relationship is by chance.

-**Adjusted R-Squared** is a metric that compensates for the addition of input variables, and only increases if the variable improves the model above what would be obtained by probability.
-It is best practice to use Adjusted R-Squared when assessing the results of a Linear Regression with multiple input variables, as it gives a fairer perception the fit of the data.
+Just like we did with Linear Regression, we will also calculate the *Adjusted R-Squared* which compensates for the addition of input variables, and only increases if the variable improves the model above what would be obtained by probability.

 ```python